saslani/saslani.github.io/_posts/2020-04-03-WFH-pandemic-way.md

 What went through my head was: It's just a week .. or two .. we got this!
 And before we know it, we're in week 5...

 We tried many things, including, print daily schedule and leaving notes for the boys about what to do, and when we're busy.
 Simply it didn't work!
+It's not easy to work full-time and teach 2 kids at different grade levels (this is easily 3 full-time jobs) in addition to daily house chores, workout, etc.

-**What's been working for us, finally, after 5 weeks of trying is:**
+**So how's work/life schedule pandemic way for us these days?**
 <br/>
 We are very fortunate to have a 2 floor house and a finished basement that we use as a playroom / TV room.
 As soon as the school-closing new came out, I converted our art table in the basement to a desk.
 We brought a 10-years old iMac that I cannot even update because it’s so old to the basement too, so both boys can use it for their homework.
 We made the basement the designated “home school”, while the main floor remained as the family area and my designated workspace remained upstairs.